gilesbowkett/flexverb/readme.md

 grammar, writers were free to use it for more subtle purposes.
 This is a freedom which code could, at least in theory, benefit from.

-Flexverb is a toy language, implemented in Ruby via Parselet, in which token order is inconsequential.
+Flexverb is a toy language, implemented in Ruby via [Parslet](http://kschiess.github.com/parslet/), in which token order is inconsequential.

 For example: